 The build quality of the Headrush is spectacular.
-I remember the first time I held it in my hand thinking, “This is built like a tank”.
+I remember the first time I held it in my hand, thinking, “This is built like a tank.”
 This is and also feels like a very premium product.
 Headrush got this right.

 2. Kemper Profiler Stage

 Another huge advantage of the Kemper Profiler Stage is it comes loaded with the same software you get with other Kemper units.
-You’ll be able to add hundreds of effects to your “captured” tone and layer it up with whatever you like.
+So you’ll be able to add hundreds of effects to your “captured” tone and layer it up with whatever you like.

 If you don’t have an amplifier and tone you love, then maybe go for something else on this list.
 If you love your sound, the Kemper is for you.

-Check it out on Sweetwater
+Check it out on Sweetwater.

 3. The Line 6 Helix

-If you are thinking of replacing your entire board with a solid multi-effects pedal the Helix is a decent solution.
-In my opinion, the Line 6 Helix shines in a direct to PA situation.
+The Helix is a decent solution if you are considering replacing your entire board with a solid multi-effects pedal.
+In my opinion, the Line 6 Helix shines in a direct PA situation.

-Check it out on Sweetwater
+Check it out on Sweetwater.